 One of the many challenges any TESOL teacher faces today is controlling a class full of energetic children.
 Some say experience is key, others say training.
 Common sense would suggest a mixture of the two.
 There are many theories and methods for fulfilling the successful teacher role in young learners classroom.
 Here are our tips to help you if you are starting out in the scary world of teaching children:

 - Be prepared.
 This is one of the most important things you need to be.
 If you have not prepared your class properly (yes, including back up material) you will soon find yourself surrounded by a group of very bored little ones, and this could lead to mayhem.

 - Do some training.
-This could be in the form of a short course like the CELTA Young Learners or similar.
 Your school may provide you with some internal training.
 If this isn’t an option for you, see if a friend can let you shadow some of their classes.

 - Don’t punish too much.
 This is difficult, but try to find the golden area on your level of strictness, a classroom should be a happy, fun environment.
-However, don’t let discipline get out of control.
+Be firm, but be fair and kind with lots of positve reinforcement.

 - Stay calm and focused.
 Prepare yourself mentally for the classroom and let things go.
 The easier it is for you to get stressed out the worse it will be, kids can tell if you are not handling it well.

 - Enjoy yourself.
 Yes, it can be an amazing and rewarding experience.
 Be happy and your good mood will rub off on those around you.